 “I noticed that you only integrated one suggestion I made on the presentation.
 I mention it because much of that feedback came as a result of my meeting with the department director.
 What do you think our process should be moving forward?”

 “I noticed that you have requested time off last-minute the past two times you took off work.
 I mention it because the team is shorthanded when we can’t prepare for your departure.
 How do you think we could prevent that in the future?”

 Giving feedback might be awkward and challenging at first.
-However, the more comfortable you become with it, the more you and your teammates will improve your work process and communicate challenges out in the open.
+However, the more you practice, the more comfortable it will become, and the more you and your teammates will improve your work process and communicate challenges out in the open.

 "If giving critical feedback feels too scary, first get good at giving high-quality positive feedback.
 Not only will you skill up, you'll also make others feel appreciated," said Tania.

 If you’re looking for more opportunities to do so, look into offering classes to your employees or creating regular review processes and effective meetings to get constructive criticism out in the open.
 Having healthy communication in the workplace will always be worth the extra effort.

 Monthly tips on running a business in your inbox.

 Justworks is a technology company that levels the playing field for all small businesses.
 Through our software and as a partner, we help our customers take care of their teams, streamline their operations, and navigate the complex aspects of managing a workforce with confidence.

 Scale your business and build your team — no matter which way it grows.
 Access the tools, perks, and resources to help you stay compliant and grow in all 50 states.